 One should come across as open and approachable.
 Do not limit your interaction with one or two people in your department alone.
 Reach out to people in different departments such as HR, Accounts, Training, Quality and like to introduce yourself.
 This will help a great deal in allowing you to be aware of the bigger picture, and will also help you know where and how you fit in the system.

-A general cause of stress at work is not knowing why a task has been assigned to you, particular if you finding it boring.
-However, if you are aware of the bigger picture, you will realise the importance of the work.
+A general cause of stress at work is not knowing why a task has been assigned to you, particularly if you find it boring.
+However, if you are aware of the bigger picture, you will realize the importance of the work.
 Attend team meetings regularly, listen carefully and give ideas that you think can help the team or other team members.
 This way it will become easier for you to reach out to others when you need help.

-This is one of the most valuable career counselling advice available for interns.
-Keeping a track of the project assigned, with all the tasks and expected outcome listed will save you the stress that generally interns experience at the end of their internship.
+This is one of the most valuable career counseling advice available for interns.
+Keeping a track of the project assigned, with all the tasks and expected outcomes listed will save you the stress that generally interns experience at the end of their internship.

 Before leaving the organization, you will be asked to share a detailed summary of all the completed projects.
 If you solely rely on your memory and email communication, it will be all over the place.
 You and your immediate supervisor may have a different point of view.
 To be on the same page, it is important to take a regular sign off from your immediate supervisor on all the assigned tasks, their completion dates and what you learned in the process.
 This way you will come across as a detail-oriented person who gets facts and figures right, to get to the desired outcome.